-Goop Applicaton: Standard “Household Goop” will work, though we prefer the “Marine Goop” (green tube), since it has a UV inhibitor.
+Goop Application: Standard “Household Goop” will work, though we prefer the “Marine Goop” (green tube), since it has a UV inhibitor.
 The Goop must be thinned to about the consistency of chocolate syrup.
-The thinning agent in Goop is “Toluene”, which works best, and should be available at any industrial paint supply (Sherwin WIlliams, etc.).
+Although the thinning agent in Goop is “Toluene,” it is now illegal in many states and deemed dangerous to health.
 We have heard Xylene or Methyl Ethyl Keytone (MEK) also work, but have not done much testing with these.
 We usually mix ours in an empty glass “Relish Jar”, so it can be sealed between coats, and when finished, to avoid evaporation and air-curing of the mixture.

 Once the Goop has been thinned, apply it to the fuselage in long, smooth strokes with a medium sized brush, until both the outside of the fuse and inside of the airfoil cutout are completely covered–try not to go over the same area too many times with the wet brush, or the Goop will begin to bead up.
 Coats can be applied 1/2 to 1 hour apart, depending on ambient temperature and humidity… as we do more and more of these, we are starting to prefer anywhere between 10 and 15 coats of thin goop.
 If possible, for added protection against nose wrinkles and stress lines, you can also let the finished fuse cure in the sun, or a hot shed, etc., for several days or more.
 The goop will become even harder and more resistant to damage.